 Howard W. Peak Greenway Trails System

 Hiking and biking along the Howard W. Peak Greenway trails is a great way to get fit and enjoy the outdoors.
 The ever growing network of multi-use trails wind through natural landscapes along San Antonio creeks.
-Currently 52.6 miles of developed greenway trails are now open for your riding, walking and running pleasure.
+Approximately 65 miles of developed greenway trails are now open for your riding, walking and running pleasure.
 San Antonio residents are flocking to the greenways for their beauty, the opportunity for family fun, and for fitness.

 These linear parks consist of approximately 1,400 acres of creek-side open space.